Arm-Examples/Paddle-on-Ethos-U/README.md

-# Get Started with running PaddlePaddle models on rm® Ethos™-U processor.
+# Get Started with running PaddlePaddle models on Arm® Ethos™-U processor.

 We are working on improving the documents and more deployment technical guide of supported models.